Days of the New: 1996–1998

 The band contributed the song "Running Knees" to Godzilla: The Album.

-The band's internal problems were evident early on.
+The band had internal problems early on.
 Shortly after releasing their debut album, Days of the New began touring smaller venues.
 MTV reported that, after missing a Florida concert in April, the band members appeared physically black-eyed and beaten the following day after what sources claimed to be a band brawl.
-They then toured with Metallica and Jerry Cantrell starting in West Palm Beach, Florida on June 24, 1998.
-Meeks later criticized this billing, arguing that due to their acoustic sound, Days of the New should have toured with a group like Dave Matthews Band.
+They toured with Metallica and Jerry Cantrell starting June, 1998.
+Meeks criticized this billing, arguing that due to their acoustic sound, Days of the New should have toured with a group like Dave Matthews Band.

-Just before starting this summer tour, however, Meeks had already told interviewers that all of his fellow band members were holding him back and, consequently, were being released from the group.
-He also said they were disappointed by this decision but he thought they would remain friends.
-An Outpost spokesperson, however, claimed that "Travis just talks" and nothing was official.
+Just before starting the summer tour, Meeks had told interviewers that all of his fellow band members were holding him back and, consequently, were being released from the group.
+He said they were disappointed by this decision but he thought they would remain friends.
+An Outpost spokesperson, claimed that "Travis just talks" and nothing was official.
 Before they could fulfill club touring duties with Finger Eleven and Flight 16 in December, without citing reason, Meeks canceled in early November.
-Various explanations were given by band members and a label spokesperson including poor tour scheduling, band fighting, and even Meeks being physically ill.
-It was finally confirmed in February 1999 that the band indeed split up.
-Todd Whitener, Mat Taul, and Jesse Vest would go on to form C14, soon renamed Tantric, while Meeks formed a new band under the Days of the New name.
+Various explanations were given by band members and a label spokesperson including poor tour scheduling, band fighting, and Meeks being physically ill.
+It was confirmed in February 1999 that the band split up.
+Todd Whitener, Mat Taul, and Jesse Vest formed C14, renamed Tantric, while Meeks formed a new band under the Days of the New name.

 There are two contradictory explanations of the original Days of the New breakup.
 Comments by Meeks in 1998 led to reports that he fired the rest of the band.
 Meeks has called this telling false and claims the other band members were jealous that he was paid more than they were.
-When Meeks first announced the news, he said "It's like a journey in the wilderness – you know with like the struggle and stuff.
+When Meeks announced the news, he said "It's like a journey in the wilderness – you know with like the struggle and stuff.
 I made it through, I survived, but the other guys didn't."
-He also posted comments online: "It wasn't truly a band format.
+He posted comments online: "It wasn't truly a band format.
 It is my fault for leading you on and setting you up to get attached to the prior members."
-Later, in 2002, Meeks called in to The Howard Stern Show and was asked by Stern why he did not stick with the original members.
+In 2002, Meeks called in to The Howard Stern Show and was asked by Stern why he did not stick with the original members.
 He replied, "They had no spirituality.
 They had no brains."
 When Stern pointed out, "They had hits!" he gave the vague response, "That's not what I'm into.
 I'm into the truth."